ameligy/ameligy.github.io/index.md

 permalink: /
 ---

-Engineer · Policy Professional · Pilot-in-Training
+Engineer · Policy Professional · Private Pilot

-I work at the intersection of energy, climate policy, and technical problem-solving.
-This site collects my writing, projects, and resources across public policy, aviation, and the mountains.
+This site collects my writing, projects, and resources across public policy, aviation, and adventures.

 ---

 ## About

 I trained as a chemical engineer and spent several years in Canada’s oil and gas sector before completing a Master of Public Policy at the University of Calgary.
-I now work in the Alberta public service on policy and planning, with a focus on energy and climate.
+I now work in the Alberta public service on policy and planning.

-Outside of work, I am a private pilot in training, an endurance runner, and an active member of the Alpine Club of Canada.
+Outside of work, I am a private pilot (working towards my commerical pilot license), an endurance runner, and an active member of the Alpine Club of Canada Edmonton Section.

 ---